The unplugged Project

 WhAT THIS PROJECT IS

-Continuity over urgency
+Continuity over urgency, 12 months

-A clear timeframe
+A timeframe creates momentum

-A month to photograph.
+One month to photograph.

 How it works